LionCityGaming/recently-added/README.md

 # recently-added

-## A widget for Homepage (https://gethomepage.dev/) that displays recently-added items for Sonarr and Radarr.
+## A widget for Homepage (https://gethomepage.dev/) that displays recently-added Movies and TV Shows for Plex.

 ### Requirements:
  - Python